 - overall development strategy

 - design standards

 - landscape character and assets

-- historic assets
+- heritage assets

 - ecological assets and biodiversity

 - recreational assets

 - housing mix requirements (where applicable)

 - sustainable travel requirements

-The Open Countryside boundary will be altered through this Plan to accommodate the relevant development allocations set out in Policies SA4 and SA5.
-The boundaries of the reviewed Open Countryside sites are identified in Appendices B and C of this document.
+The Open Countryside boundary will be altered through this Plan to accommodate the relevant development allocations set out in Policies SA2, SA3 and SA5.
+The boundaries of the reviewed Open Countryside sites are identified in Appendices B, C and E of this document.